grievejia/andersen/README.md

 Limitations
 ----------------

 - The analysis does not support the following LLVM instructions: extractvalue, insertvalue, landingpad, resume, atomicrmw, atomiccmpxchg.
 In other words, exception handling and atomic operations are not considered in my project.
+(The atomic instruction restriction is easy to get around, though: LLVM has a loweratomic pass that lowers all atmoic instructions.)

 - Field-insensitivity.
 Adding support for field sensitivity will drastically increase the complexity of the algorithm.